-Knowing Vegas as I do, the prices on some hotels can fluctuate dues to certain events being in town at any given week or month.
+Knowing Vegas as I do, some hotels’ prices can fluctuate dues to certain events being in town at any given week or month.

-Vegas Strip is quite big in reality, and the hotels are just as epic in size.
-One question deemed to be a “must” by our party was, it needs to have a casino.
+Vegas Strip is quite significant in reality, and the hotels are just as epic in size.
+One question seemed to be a “must” by our party was, it needs to have a casino.
 It turns out the whole city is a casino, so no need to worry about that bit!

 MGM Resorts owns a fair chunk of the big player hotels.
-One of their cheaper hotels on the list at the time was Luxor, however with this being towards one end of the Strip, I thought it might be better located nearer the middle.
+One of their cheaper hotels on the list was Luxor; however, with this being towards one end of the Strip, I thought it might be better located nearer the middle.

-After a few emails back and forth among the group, it was decided New York New York Hotel & Casino.
-It was a close run for the price with Circus Circus but, in the end, due to where it is located on the Strip it would be more beneficial to all to stay there.
+After a few emails back and forth among the group, New York New York Hotel & Casino was decided, it was a close run for the price with Circus Circus but, in the end, due to where it is located on the Strip it would be more beneficial to all to stay there.

 The stag party arrived from the UK, and we all took a taxi to the hotel which took 20 minutes and isn’t too expensive, around $25.00 between four of you. (uber is also a good option).